-The Frenchman says he is now "more optimistic" of securing the attacker's services, while insisting that the 23-year-old has not made playing up front a condition of signingArsene Wenger has confirmed that Theo Walcott is moving closer to signing a new Arsenal deal after talks progressed "smoothly but slowly".
+The Frenchman said he is now "more optimistic" of securing the attacker's services, while he insisted that the 23-year-old has not made playing up front a condition of signingArsene Wenger has confirmed that Theo Walcott is moving closer to signing a new Arsenal deal after talks progressed "smoothly but slowly".

 Goal.com revealed earlier this week that Walcott has agreed terms on a new four-and-half-year £90,000-a-week deal that will tie him to the club until 2017 and Wenger expects the England forward to put pen to paper imminently.

-However it now seems that the former Southampton man will eventually extend his stay in north London, with the club's manager insisting he expects to keep hold of the player after long negotiations.
+However it now seems that the former Southampton man will eventually extend his stay in north London, with the club's manager insisting he expects to keep hold of the player after tiresome negotiations.